-Where Birds Go to Sleep is a narrative-heavy adventure game set in a fictional Persian-Byzantine-influenced land, brought to life in a painterly artstyle, with voice-acted dialogue and original score.
+Where Birds Go to Sleep is a narrative adventure game set in a fictional Near East-inspired land, brought to life in a painterly artstyle, with voice-acted dialogue and original score.

 Reflect on your actions along with the protagonist; exchange your thoughts on what happened; regret or rejoice, grieve or laugh together… or independently of each other.

 The difference between saying “you tried your best” and “you’re horrible” is empathy.

 The smallest minutiae of your choices are remembered by the experimental Insight System, which analyses your personality and offers you interesting viewpoints and alternative outlooks on the things you’ve said and done, recontextualizing your experience both in and out of the game.

 There is no “Mission Failed”; saying “No” opens new avenues.
 There is no golden path.

 Lie to others, and you’ll be more likely to hide the truth from yourself.
 Fail to justify your actions and you might find your character not heeding your commands.

 Every single small choice you make builds up, and shifts the direction of the story.
 While there are crucial moments and big decisions to be made, they happen within the context of the numerous smaller decisions, even those as trivial as the way you greet someone, that – true to life – ultimately decide who we are.

 Sprawling, naturally flowing dialogue: react in intense back-and-forth conversations.
 Every dialogue is ready for the choices you make, and can potentially branch off into a completely different conversation with game-changing significance.

 You’re NOT fully in control.
 You are the whisper in the back of the mind.
 Manipulate your crew-mates and your protagonist into doing your bidding… and deal with the mental toll with this innovative dialogue dynamic.